gzodataserver/odataserver/README.md

 for the database and the mail server.
 The admin database needs to have privileges to create schemas, users etc. Admin/root is typically used.

+A (insecure) self-signed certificate is used for development and testing.
+Run `bin/gencert.sh` to generate a key and certificate.
+There are many vendors that sells certificates for production use.

 Make sure that MySQL is running and that port 9000 is free and then run the
 tests: `npm install; npm test`.